14 Neighbor Gifts that Won't Stress You Out

 If you’re feeling ambitious, take your jam with a loaf of bread or some rolls.
 Too busy for any of the homemade stuff?
 Buy the jam, decorate it, and you’re good to go!

-These are so great for cold toes after sledding or a snowball fight.
+These hand warmers are so great for cold toes after sledding or a snowball fight.
 You just pop them in the microwave for a couple minutes, put them on your cold toes or hands, and—aahh—instant warmth.
 They are also great for sore muscles.

-Tag idea: “Stay warm and toasty this holiday season.
+Attach to this gift a simple tag: “Stay warm and toasty this holiday season.
 Merry Christmas!”

 To make: Sew a pouch, fill it with wheat or rice, and sew it closed.
 I used a washcloth for my material and added a ribbon embellishment, but you could use any fabric.
 (Be sure not to use ribbon with wire in it—for obvious reasons.)

+Cookies aren't just for Santa--they're great for neighbors too.
 Clean and cover any type of can that has a lid (baby formula cans work great) with festive scrapbook paper or wrapping paper.
 Grab your favorite cookie recipe and start baking with your family.

 Fill your Christmas cookie cans (to the brim please!) and deliver to smiling neighbors and friends.